ahoney/anaconda-cloud-docs/docs/managing-account.rst

 To sign up for a free account:

 -  In a browser, go to `Anaconda Cloud <http://anaconda.org>`__.
 -  Make sure the Sign Up tab is active.
-NOTE: There’s also a Sign In tab for existing users. |Anaconda Cloud home page|
+NOTE: There's also a Sign In tab for existing users. |Anaconda Cloud home page|
 -  Select a username.
 -  Enter your email address.
 NOTE: Users who register with an .edu email